CoderKungfu/php-queue/src/demo/runners/README.md

 $ /etc/init.d/httpd start
 ```

-So you should make your PHP-Queue runner start the same way.
+You can make your PHP-Queue runner start the same way.

 #### CentOS ####